pymatgen.analysis.chemenv.utils package

 object

-Initializes a plane from the 4 coefficients a, b, c and d of ax + by + cz + d = 0 :param coefficients: abcd coefficients of the plane.
+Initialize a plane from the 4 coefficients a, b, c and d of ax + by + cz + d = 0.

 - TEST_2D_POINTS = (array([0., 0.]), array([1., 0.]), array([0., 1.]), array([-1., 0.]), array([ 0., -1.]), array([0., 2.]), array([2., 0.]), array([ 0., -2.]), array([-2., 0.]), array([1., 1.]), array([2., 2.]), array([-1., -1.]), array([-2., -2.]), array([1., 2.]), array([ 1., -2.]), array([-1., 2.]), array([-1., -2.]), array([2., 1.]), array([ 2., -1.]), array([-2., 1.]), array([-2., -1.]))[source]